New Zealand–Spain relations

-New Zealand–Spain relations refers to the bilateral relations between New Zealand and Spain.
+New Zealand–Spain relations are the bilateral relations between New Zealand and Spain.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

-The two countries are antipodes and their capitals, Madrid and Wellington, are on almost the exact opposite side of the world from each other.
+The two countries are antipodes and their capitals, Madrid and Wellington, are on almost the exact opposite side of the Earth from each other.

-Historical relations
+History

-First contact between Spanish sailors and inhabitants of New Zealand may have transpired in the 17th century when Spanish galleons sailed the Pacific Ocean, mainly between present day Manila, Philippines and Acapulco, New Spain.
+First contact between Spanish sailors and inhabitants of New Zealand may have transpired between the 16th century and the 17th century, when Spanish galleons sailed the Pacific Ocean.
 In fact, British historians Alexander Dalrymple and James Burney defended the possibility that the Spanish sailor Juan Fernández was the first European to sight New Zealand, in an expedition to find Terra Australis.
 Later, Australian researcher Robert Adrian Langdon argued that the crew of the Spanish caravel San Lesmes was shipwrecked on the New Zealand coast.
 This theory was also supported by the French historian Roger Hervé.
 Recently, all these hypotheses were studied and represented in the books of the New Zealand author Winston Cowie.

 From 1936 to 1938, volunteers from New Zealand set off for Spain to assist the Republican faction during the Spanish Civil War.
 Over thirty New Zealanders were to fight the war and at least five were killed fighting in Spain.
-The New Zealand government was officially neutral during the war, however, a group of nurses from the country were deployed to Spain to assist the International brigade.
+The New Zealand government was officially neutral during the war, however, a group of nurses from the country were deployed to Spain to assist the International Brigades.

-Bilateral relations

 Diplomatic relations between New Zealand and Spain were officially established on 28 March 1969.
-New Zealand opened an embassy in Madrid in 1992 while Spain officially opened an embassy in Wellington in 2006, however, it was officially opened in 2009 during a visit to the country by former Spanish King Juan Carlos and Queen Sofía.
+New Zealand opened an embassy in Madrid in 1992 while Spain officially opened an embassy in Wellington in 2006, however, it was officially opened in 2009 during a visit to the country by former Spanish King Juan Carlos I and Queen Sofía.
 During the Spanish king and queen's second visit to New Zealand, both governments signed agreements for a working holiday visa scheme, an agreement to increase cooperation in international relations and on allowing citizens of both countries to vote in local elections while resident in the territory of the other.
 From 2001 to 2014, both New Zealand and Spain contributed to troops to the NATO-led Afghan war.
 In 2014, both nations also supported each other, and were successful, in obtaining non-remanent seats for the 2015–2016 United Nations Security Council period.